RSNA organizes data challenges to spur the creation of artificial intelligence (AI) tools for radiology.

-In these challenges, we encourage artificial intelligence researchers to create applications that perform a defined task according to specified performance measures.
-The ultimate goal for the program is to demonstrate how machine learning and AI can benefit radiology and improve patient care.
+Data challenges engage the radiology community to develop datasets useful for training AI systems to perform clinically relevant tasks.
+Researchers then compete to create applications that perform defined tasks according to specified performance measures.
+The goal of each challenge is to explore and demonstrate the ways AI can benefit radiology and improve patient care.

 How it works

 The challenge will run in two phases.

 The training phase runs through Nov.
 4. During this phase, participants will use a training dataset, which includes the radiologists’ labels, to develop algorithms that replicate their annotations.